msurdi/oauthproxy/README.md

 session to a backend server.
 The process is totally transparent for the end user, except for the authentication step.

-Why oauthproxy?:
-  * I needed to authenticate users by email address to access a web application that had not any kind of registration/validation
-  * I didn't want to deal with all the hassle of setting up a VPN for every user.
-  * Couldn't find any existing tool with similar functionality that suited my needs.
-  * I wanted to get my hands dirty with [Go](http://golang.org) :-)
-  * I like the concept.

 Feel free to contact me if you need any help with getting it up and running, any suggestion to improve it, etc.

 Known alternatives